Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 The Ongoing Practice

-• Seasonally: Check for changes in routines or information
+• Seasonally: check for changes in routines or information – our seasonal review ritual can help with this

 The Partnership Approach